Trying to run a business when your bank balance makes you feel queasy

 Zx

-you have received this email because at some point in the past you downloaded a free resource, bought a product or signed up for updates. if this isn't your vibe you can unsubscribe completely but when you download anything from me again, you won't receive updates regarding that download or purchase.
+You have received this email because at some point in the past you downloaded a free resource, bought a product or signed up for updates. if this isn't your vibe you can unsubscribe completely but when you download anything from me again, you won't receive updates regarding that download or purchase.